SaltyAom/just-use-elysia/src/pages/index.md

 If you want something better, you have to try something different even if it's *another JavaScript framework*.

-Of course, Elysia isn't perfect and might not be for your taste but it's the only framework of this decade that actually attempt to solve real-world problems that exists for years.
+Of course, Elysia isn't perfect and might not be for your taste but it's one of the only few frameworks of this decade that actually attempt to solve real-world problems that exists for years.

-It's ok if you have tried but don't like it, you can always go back to your old favorite framework.
-But don't complain about other people solution if you know the problems exists and refuse to fix it or try something different.
+It's ok if you tried but didn't like it, you can always stick with your favorite framework.
+But don't complain about other people solution if you know the problems exists and don't even try to fix the problems or try something different.

 <section class="text-2xl">